-If you fail to connect your Roomba robot with Google Home, it must be that you have back-dated software.
-Update the software on your Google Home, iRobot® Home App, and Roomba robot, and you are good to go.
+If you fail to connect your Roomba robot with Google Home, it could indicate out of date software.
+Update the software on your Google Home, iRobot® Home app, and Roomba robot, and you are good to go.
 If not, retry the connection process detailed above.

 As of April 30th 2020, Google Home updated its voice commands.

-2. From there, select the “Unlink from iRobot Integration.”
+2. From there, select “Unlink from iRobot Integration.”

 3. Now relaunch the Google Home app and navigate to Add >> Set up Device >> Works with Google.